-Transient tachypnea - newbornTTN; Wet lungs - newborns; Retained fetal lung fluid; Transient RDS; Prolonged transition
+Transient tachypnea - newbornTTN; Wet lungs - newborns; Retained fetal lung fluid; Transient RDS; Prolonged transition; Neonatal - transient tachypnea

-The first few breaths your baby takes after delivery fill the lungs with air and help to clear most of the remaining lung fluid.
+The first few breaths a baby takes after delivery fill the lungs with air and help to clear most of the remaining lung fluid.

-Leftover fluid in the lungs causes the baby to breathe rapidly and makes it harder for the baby to keep the small air sacs of the lungs open.
+Leftover fluid in the lungs causes the baby to breathe rapidly.
+It is harder for the small air sacs of the lungs to stay open.